 - Digital Marketing strategy creating

 - Social application creation

 For this blog post, I will measure the time I need to write, proofread and insert multimedia materials.
 Measurement isn’t about the tool you use; it is about decisions and willingness to integrate these into your company’s DNA.

-It is not easy to always remember to measure your tasks and you can’t do it “from now”!
-It takes time and this is a process, but you can do it with your employees from month to month.
+It’s not easy to always remember to measure your tasks, and you can’t do it “from now”!
+It takes time, and it’s a process, but you can do it with your employees from month to month.
 Analyse, check your reports and draw the conclusions based on data.